Order of Saint Anastasia: Award Classes of the Order

-The Order of St. Anastasia has only one class, Dames.
+The Order of St. Anastasia has only one class, Dame.

 The Insignia of the Order

 The insignia of the Order consists of a white enamel cross with indented ends, edged in blue and gold with heraldically right-facing Romanov griffins in the axillae, on a white ribbon edged with blue and gold.
 The medallion of the device depicts in enamel the icon of the Holy Great Martyr Anastasia.
 The Cross is surmounted by an Imperial crown.

 Dames of the Order of St. Anastasia the Holy Great Martyr wear the Device of the Order on the left side of the breast suspended from a ribbon, tied into a bow, 45 mm. in width.